rogerhyam/wfo-backbone-management/green_book/README.md

  FIXME: Aspiration for each WFO to equate to a unique full name string of Does not make WFO-ID redundant as a WFO-ID only applies to one record and therefore one normative name string.
 A name string could be matched to multiple WFO-IDs based on approximation.

+ #### FIXME: Notes for expansion

+ Bring on the crazy edge cases!

+1. Spelling variants (correctable) – There are corrections specified in the code (e.g. 'ä' becomes 'ae').
+These should be automatically corrected on the way into Rhakhis and on searching so are effectively the same string.
+Nothing to see here.
+2. Spelling variants (common) – It may be desirable to include common miss spellings of names as invalid or nom nud and synonymised to the correct spelling.
+But this is a judgement call and the subject of loads of work Mark has to do talking to people.
+It doesn’t affect the rule because, by definition, they have different name parts.
+(We could add a “spelling error” nomenclatural status but I’m reluctant to do that – a separate discussion).
+3. Aus bus Koch ex Koch implies we could also have Aus bus Koch as the root name but this doesn’t affect the rule.
+We could have two Name Records one with Koch (nom nud?) and one with Koch ex Koch and synonymise them.
+If someone searches for Aus bus Koch they would get it as a synonym of Aus bus Koch ex Koch if they didn’t just go straight to the original because Aus bus Koch is an accepted name.
+I see no issues.
+4. Author publishes same name with same type in multiple places - typically in a paper and in a flora account – maybe in same year.
+a.
+The flora account will typically have different authors and therefore a different authors string so it can have a different record and be synonymised.
+b.
+If the paper and flora account have exactly the same author and it is imperative to have two records then the superfluous record can be bastardised with and “in Flora Bulgaria” to differentiate it.
+(I struggle a bit with why we would want to include two records here.
+If the second publication of a name isn’t a nomenclatural act but merely a use of the name that people mistakenly believe was the initial publication then we aren’t talking about two names at all but a correction of the place of publication of one name.
+We wouldn’t track all errors in places of publication with new records!
+If it is a nomenclatural act then we would have an “ex” in the author string and so the rule applies and the earlier name would not be valid.
+See Koch ex Kock.)

 ## Taxonomic status of Names

 A name can only have a single __taxonomic__ status (that is play one role) in the system.